bparanj/coding-skill/_posts/2019-03-28-recursion-basics.md

 title: Recursion Basics
 ---

 In this article, we will cover the basics of recursion with a few examples.
-We will see how to translate recursion into a iterative equivalent.
+We will see how to translate recursion into an iterative equivalent.

 ### Recursion